 Post-production is everything that happens to the video after capturing your content.
 An editor assembles the footage, a motion designer may create custom graphics and animation, and an audio engineer makes sure everything sounds its best.
 Post-production can be similar to putting together a jigsaw puzzle.

-During the alpha stage, the producer and editor will collaborate to assemble the story.
+We refer to your first round of review as the Alpha stage, the producer and editor have collaborated to assemble the story.
 In an interview based video project, that could mean going through hours of interviews and footage.
-In scripted and other creative projects, there could be multiple takes that we review to find the right one for the story.
+In scripted projects, there could be multiple takes that we review to find the right one for the story.

 With so much raw content to go through, you can probably imagine that video editing takes patience and attention to detail to do well.
 Every project is different, but a 2-3 minute video can take many hours to put together.
 In general at Spotted Yeti, you can expect to see your first look at the video within two weeks of the final day of production.

-The first look is really about finding the story.
+The alpha stage is really about finding the story.
 You may notice that colors aren’t as rich as you thought, graphics or text may have placeholders, and the audio may be unbalanced.
 Don’t worry, those steps tend to happen when we have what we refer to as ‘picture lock’.

 When you receive the alpha version of your video, it’s your team’s first opportunity to provide us with feedback.
 With frame.io, it’s never been easier.
 Frame.io is a collaborative tool that allows you to give feedback at specific time marks in the video and even draw or mark-up frames to call attention to specific visuals.